firewalld/firewalld.github.io/documentation/howto/open-a-port-or-service.md

     firewall-cmd --permanent --zone=public --add-port=80/tcp

 If you want to make this a permanent change also, then open the port also in the permanent environment.
-This means the port will be open also after a system reboot or firewalld serice reload.
+This means the port will be open also after a system reboot or firewalld service reload.

 ## How to open a service with firewall-cmd: